fork-handles/forkhandles/parser4k/README.md

 ## Core concepts
+There are only three concepts you need to know:
  - `Parser` is any object which takes `Input`, attempts to extract some useful data from it and returns `Output` if successful or `null` if `Parser` wasn't able to consume any data.
    `Parser`s can be mapped with `.map()` function similar to how collections are mapped in Kotlin.